 This is one of the most visited beaches on the island and the most popular spot on the east coast.
 With pure golden sands and incredibly clear waters it's little wonder locals and visitors flock to these shores.
 Sunloungers and umbrellas are available to rent and there's also a couple beach bars and restaurants serving up fruity cocktails and fresh seafood.

 Faliraki boasts the longest sandy beach on the island.
 Restaurants and tavernas scatter the shoreline and make for great spots at which to fuel up before you head back into the water.
 Faliraki's watersports are always in fashion, and you can try your hand at kitesurfing, windsurfing and snorkelling.

-Lindos is the ideal beach to bring the kids to.
+Lindos is the ideal beach to bring the kids to on your Greek island holiday.
 The soft sand and shallow waters are ideal for making sandcastles and paddling in the sea.
 In the corner of this bay you'll find a shallow inlet where you can snorkel and discover some of the underwater marine life living in Rhodes.
 There are several restaurants and bars dotted around the coastline for you to fill up on delicious seafood and grab a drink to cool down.